Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/i_histogram_properties.png

 In this panel, you can select the properties you are interested in.
-The nodes or edges presenting identical features will then be grouped, creating one new histogram for each property selected.
-This panel is only available when you are in the view presenting every histogram, the fields will be disabled otherwise.
+The nodes or edges presenting identical features are then grouped, creating one new histogram for each property selected.
+This panel is only available when you are in the view presenting every histogram, the fields are disabled otherwise.

 .. _workspace_histogram_options: